-There are a few remarks on Theorem 1 and Corollary 1.
-In Hosoya (2017), the same result as Theorem 1 was obtained for continuously differentiable CoDs.
-Hosoya (2018) showed that the same result holds for differentiable and locally Lipschitz CoDs.
-In these theorem, the Slutsky matrix is assumed to be symmetric and negative semi-definite at {\bf every} $(p,m)$.
-In contrast, our Theorem 1 only requires the symmetry and negative semi-definiteness of the Slutsky matrix at {\bf almost every} $(p,m)$.
-This change heavily increase the difficulty of the proof by the following two reasons.
-First, in (\ref{eq3.1}), $f((1-t)p+t\bar{p},c(t))$ appears.
-However, the set $A=\{((1-t)p+t\bar{p},c(t))|t\in [0,1]\}$ is a null-set with respect to the Lebesgue measure.
-Hence, the Slutsky matrix may be undefined in all points of $A$.
-This fact denies many techniques used in related research.
-Second, the classical techniques that derives such a result is constructed in Hurwicz and Uzawa (1971).
-However, in Hurwicz-Uzawa's proof, the weak axiom of revealed preference was first derived (lemma 5 in their paper), and then the main result was proved using the weak axiom.
-Because the claim of the weak axiom includes a strict inequality, this property vanishes by any limit manipulation.
-This indicates that the usual approximation approach cannot work well for the proof of Theorem 1.
+We present a few remarks on Proposition 1 and Corollary 1.
+In Hosoya (2017), the same result as Proposition 1 was obtained for continuously differentiable CoDs.
+Hosoya (2018) showed the same result for differentiable and locally Lipschitz CoDs.
+Because every continuously differentiable CoD is locally Lipschitz, the latter result is a pure extension of the former.
+In these previous theorems, the Slutsky matrix was assumed to be symmetric and negative semi-definite at {\bf every} $(p,m)$.
+In contrast, our Proposition 1 only requires the symmetry and negative semi-definiteness of the Slutsky matrix at {\bf almost every} $(p,m)$.
+Hence, Proposition 1 is a further pure extension of Hosoya's (2018) result.
+However, this weakening of the assumption significantly increases the difficulty of the proof for the following two reasons.
+First, the term $f((1-t)p+t\bar{p},c(t))$ appears in (\ref{eq3.1}).
+However, the set $A=\{((1-t)p+t\bar{p},c(t))|t\in [0,1]\}$ is a null set with respect to the Lebesgue measure.
+Hence, the Slutsky matrix may be undefined at all points of $A$.
+This fact renders many techniques used in related research inapplicable.
+Second, the classical techniques that derive such a result were constructed by Hurwicz and Uzawa (1971).
+However, in Hurwicz--Uzawa's proof, the weak axiom of revealed preference was first derived (Lemma 5 in their paper), and then the main result was proved using the weak axiom.
+Because the claim of the weak axiom includes a strict inequality, this property vanishes under limit manipulation.
+This indicates that the usual approximation approach would not work in the proof of Proposition 1.

-In Hosoya (2021), similar result is obtained by using several techniques of partial differential equation.
-The proof of Hosoya (2021) solved the above difficulties by some purterbation techniques on partial differential equation, although this is difficult to understand.
-In contrast, we construct the proof of Theorem 1 based on the knowledge of ordinary differential equations.
-Note also that every continuously differentiable CoD is locally Lipschitz, and thus Theorem 1 is a pure extension of Hosoya's (2017) result.
+In Hosoya (2021), a similar result was obtained using several techniques based on partial differential equations.
+The proof in Hosoya (2021) solved the above difficulties by applying perturbation techniques to a partial differential equation, although this is difficult to understand.
+In contrast, we construct the proof of Proposition 1 based on knowledge of ordinary differential equations.